GavinWang-2024/DoorDash-Scraping/README.md

-### Note: Changed the code (followed the generated AI's format, but it didn't see the actual HTML)
+### Note: Changed the code (followed the generated AI's format, but it didn't use the actual HTML for selectors, etc)

 ### Setup: Switched from undetected-playwright (and removed) to playwright because Chromium was missing and could not launch, running playwright install did not fix the error